 It is the policy of the University to maintain records that accurately reflect the effort contributed by personnel to sponsored projects.
-UTHealth utilizes the After-the-Fact Activity Records method of accounting for effort under the Office of Management and Budget (OMB) Circular A-21.
+UTHealth utilizes the After-the-Fact Activity Records method of accounting for effort under the applicable federal regulations and guidance (including OMB Circulars A-21 and A-81).

 These requirements apply to all employees whose salaries are charged directly, in whole or part, to Sponsored Project Accounts or are used to meet cost-sharing or matching requirements on Sponsored Project Accounts.

 Faculty with joint appointments (i.e., with the University and The University of Texas M.D.
 Anderson Cancer Center) will account for their activity only with the UTHealth.

 Sponsored Project Accounts are those accounts involving sponsored projects, and include grants, contracts, gifts, and endowments.

 Effort Reports are generated semi-annually for all personnel except those classified as casual employees.

 There are established timeframes for certification completion.
 The timeframes can be found on the University's certification calendar.

 Effort: Effort is the reasonable estimate of work performed by the employee on a sponsored project during the period covered by the Effort Report.
 Effort worked during the period must support any amount compensated.
 To ensure this, effort worked must be greater than or equal to funding during the period.
 If effort is greater than funding, cost sharing may need to be reported.

 Percent of Effort: By definition, “100 percent effort” is the total effort expended by an individual for the institution in relation to the amount of time he or she is employed.
 In all cases, effort for any individual must always total 100 percent, even if his or her FTE status is less than 100 percent.
 Thus a half-time employee (.5 FTE) must always report 100 percent effort.